rust-lang/reference/src/items/associated-items.md

 types cannot be defined in [inherent implementations] nor can they be given a default implementation in traits.

-An *associated type declaration* declares a specification for associated type definitions.
-It is written as `type`, then an [identifier], and finally an optional trait bounds.
+An *associated type declaration* declares a signature for associated type definitions.
+It is written as `type`, then an [identifier], and finally an optional list of trait bounds.

 The identifier is the name of the declared type alias.
 The optional trait bounds must be fulfilled by the implementations of the type alias.